-They allow businesses to get vital equipment and machinery without large upfront costs that can put a strain on cashflow and working capital.
+Like lease agreements, hire purchase allows you to acquire vital equipment and machinery without large upfront costs that can put a strain on your cashflow and working capital.

-The biggest factor in approval for Leasing and Hire Purchase is proving your ability to make the rental payments.
+The biggest factor in getting approval for this finance is proving that you're able to make the rental payments.
 And even then, you don’t necessarily need to be profitable, just cash positive.

 Providers can also consider the revenues that the asset investment may generate for your business and the impact that it will have on your ability to service the rentals.

 Another important factor is your credit rating.
 A poor credit rating could make approval more difficult but it’s not always a barrier.

 Success rates are high for leasing and hire purchase applications.

 Leasing and hire purchase deals are generally speedy.
 For standard pieces of equipment, such as a vehicle, it could take just a few days.